stephaneVercouillieBMID/slate/source/workingVersion.html.md

  \- Decrypt request with your 'encryption' private key
  \-  Validate our signature with our ‘signing’ public key found in our JWKSet

- >### Should there be 2 calls to itsme for this schedule?(One for Token request & one for Userinfo request) You need to perform two Back-End to Back-End calls indeed:
+ >### Should there be 2 calls to itsme for this schedule?(One for Token request & one for User Info request) You need to perform two Back-End to Back-End calls indeed:

  \- The Token Request
- \- The UserInfo Request
+ \- The User Info Request

  On top of this, the Authorization Request (AuthN Request in the schedule) consists of an HTTP redirection to the OpenID webpage of BMID.
 The content of this HTTP request is to be crafted by your system, it is actually a third call from your side to BMID, this one being Front-End to Back-End.